Sorority Noise

-Sorority Noise was an American rock band from Hartford, Connecticut.
+Sorority Noise was an American emo band from Hartford, Connecticut.
 The band consisted of members from the bands Old Gray (Boucher and Singer, and Ackerman), Prawn (McKenna), Small Circle (Boucher, Singer, and Ackerman), and En Route (Singer).

 On March 2, 2018, Sorority Noise announced that they would enter hiatus following the conclusion of their Spring 2018 tour.

 History

 Formation and beginnings (2013–2016)

 Sorority Noise was formed in 2013 by vocalist Cameron Boucher of the screamo band Old Gray.
 Joined by Old Gray drummer Charlie Singer, Prawn bassist Ryan McKenna, and second guitarist Adam Ackerman, the band formed in Hartford, Connecticut.
 They released their first cassette, titled Young Luck, in 2013 via Broken World Media.
 In May 2014, the band released their debut album, titled Forgettable, via Dog Knights Productions and Broken World Media.

 In March 2014, the band supported three dates of McKenna's other band Prawn's headlining tour alongside Old Gray.
 In June 2014, the band supported Modern Baseball on their US headlining tour alongside Tiny Moving Parts, The Hotelier, and Old Gray on select dates.
 In October 2014, the band played a small string of co-headlining dates on the East Coast with the band Pinegrove.
 In November 2014, the band released a split extended play with Somos.

 In February 2015, Sorority Noise opened for You Blew It! on select shows, and in the spring, they supported the band Hostage Calm at their final show in Wallingford, Connecticut as well as the band Fireworks on their final tour before their hiatus.
 Their sophomore album Joy, Departed was released on June 16, 2015 via Topshelf Records.
 In the summer of 2015, Sorority Noise opened for Motion City Soundtrack during their Commit This to Memory 10-year anniversary tour.
 They would also open for several other bands including Knuckle Puck and Modern Baseball.
 Alternative Press named them as one of the "100 Bands You Need to Know in 2015".

 Sorority Noise released an EP titled It Kindly Stopped For Me on April 22, 2016.
 The EP was announced during a Nottingham show and promoted with the song "Either Way".
 In support of the EP, they opened for Citizen and Bayside.
 In October 2016, they released a split single with The World Is A Beautiful Place & I Am No Longer Afraid To Die titled "Leaf Ellis/Smoke & Felt" via Triple Crown Records.
 Later that month, Boucher announced his own independent record label, Flower Girl.
 The label re-released Sorority Noise's debut Forgettable.
 The band embarked on their first United States headlining tour in the fall of 2016, with support from Ratboys and Free Throw.